florisjanvf/Bachelor-Thesis/README.md

 ## Language and Libraries

 All the code in this research project was written in Python.
 The Python programming language offers a wide range of tools and libraries for data analysis and statistical modeling, making it suitable for this investigation.
+More specifically, one will need to have `Python 3.11` installed to use this repository.

 ## Data Collection